mehul-jain1/slim-framework-demo/README.md

 # gaudugdham-api
-An api for app of Gaudugdham: Pure Cow Milk in Gurgaon
+An api for IOS App of Gaudugdham: Pure Cow Milk in Gurgaon